-St. Jude has helped push the overall survival rate for childhood cancer from less than 20% when we first opened our doors in 1962 to more than 80% today.
+St. Jude has helped push the overall survival rate for childhood cancer from 20% when we first opened our doors in 1962 to more than 80% today.
 We won't stop until no child dies from cancer.

 Charley underwent five rounds of chemotherapy at St. Jude, all while remaining enrolled in college and maintaining her GPA to keep her scholarship.
 She credits the Child Life specialists for helping her to manage her biggest fear — needles.

 “The specialists just talked the entire time I was getting a procedure like a spinal tap, and kept my mind off the fact that a big needle was going in my back,” she said.

 As of March 2018, Charley’s scans show no signs of cancer.
 And she’s got a plan now for that psychology degree she continues to pursue.

 While she’s taking on her sophomore year of college, Charley’s St. Jude experience stays top of mind.
 She visits St. Jude for checkups, and continues to go deeper with her philanthropy.

 “It’s cool learning about the different aspects of the hospital even when I’m done with treatment,” she said.

 She recently volunteered in the St. Jude Garden, preparing beds for planting and learning how the garden grows fresh foods for patients.